Verena96/intelligent-systems-project/README.md

 In the first part of this project, we will create the **training pipeline** for a **categorization model**.
 More instructions are available [here][1].

-Students: Verena Christian Saẽta and Carlos
+Students: Verena Christian Saeta and Carlos Alberto Victorino JUnior

 [1]: ./training/README.md